 Laminate countertops offer a huge variety of aesthetic options.
 Because they are made of layers of paper, the choices are nearly endless when it comes to color and pattern.
 Laminate can emulate wood or stone, be a solid color or be bright and sparkly for those who like to make a statement.

 Wood is made primarily of cellulose, a starchy carbohydrate molecule that forms loose, porous structures.
 When looking at wood under a microscope, you will see lots of rows of long, straw-like holes.
 These were the tree's vessels while it was alive, transporting fluids and nutrients up and down the trunk and into the branches.
 This gives wood its gorgeous, light and dark grain, formed from different tissues in the tree.
-It's important to note that just because the tree is dead and used in your counter doesn't mean those structures don't still work, however.
-They do, which means that a reliable wooden countertop must be well treated to withstand absorption and transportation of water and oil.
+It's important to note that just because the tree is dead and used in your kitchen counter doesn't mean those structures don't still work, however.
+They do, which means that a reliable wooden countertop might be well treated to withstand absorption and transportation of water and oil.

-The most reliable and durable kitchen counters for a home or condo in Anchorage are butcher block, made of strips of hardwood glued tightly together and set under pressure, then sealed.
+A reliable and durable kitchen counters for a home or condo in Anchorage are butcher block, made of strips of hardwood glued tightly together and set under pressure, then sealed.
 The sealant is water-resistant and scratch-resistant, and creates a barrier to protect the wood beneath.
 Wooden veneer over particle-board is another option.

 Marble is a metamorphic rock, which means it is formed of older minerals – mostly calcite and dolomite, often but not always in the form of the sedimentary rock limestone – that have been subjected to extreme pressures and reformed into a new crystalline structure.
 The result is a beautifully "marbled" appearance, with smaller flecks of other minerals scattered throughout: quartz, mica, pyrite and graphite.
 This gives it a similar look to granite, though it is usually quite a bit more uniform.